 On 27 June 2014, the Swedish Royal Court announced Carl Philip’s engagement to Sofia Hellqvist, a former glamour model and reality show contestant.
 They were wed on 13 June 2015 in the Royal Chapel of Stockholm Palace.

 Their first child, Prince Alexander was born on 19 April 2016.
 The Swedish Royal Court announced on 23 March 2017 that Princess Sofia was expecting their second child in September.
+Their second child, Prince Gabriel, was born on 31 August 2017.

 He is godfather to his niece, Princess Estelle (daughter of Crown Princess Victoria and Prince Daniel) and nephew, Prince Nicolas (son of Princess Madeleine and Christopher O’Neill).
 His Royal Highness is fourth in line to the Swedish throne behind his sister, Crown Princess Victoria; niece, Princess Estelle; and nephew, Prince Oscar.